 g.
 Behavioral Expectations:

 (1) JROTC Cadets are expected to conduct themselves in accordance with the policies set forth in the Buena High School Student Handbook at all times.
 In addition, they are expected to exhibit bearing and courtesy when associating with fellow Cadets, teachers, administrators, and JROTC instructors.

 h.
 Uniform Requirements:

 (2) If a Cadet is out of uniform on Uniform Day, the Cadet will receive a 1 as a grade and it cannot be changed – No Excuses will be accepted.
 If the Cadet was not in school and had an Excused Absence on Uniform Day, the Cadet receives a Zero.
-The Cadet is required to wear the uniform on the day they return to school and will receive the appropriate grade.
+The Cadet is required to wear the uniform on the day they return to school (except the weekly PT day) and will receive the appropriate grade.

 (3) Failure to wear the uniform on the prescribed days two times in a nine week period will result in the Cadet being placed in a Non-promotable status.
 The Cadet will be reduced in rank one rank for failing to wear their uniform 3 times in a Semester.
 A Cadet who fails to wear the uniform 4 times in a Semester will be recommended for removal from the JROTC program.

 (1) A male Cadet’s hair should be cut and combed in accordance with Army Regulation 670-1.
 The face, chin and neck should be cleanly shaven.
 The basic rule to remember is to keep the hair off the ears and off the collar with a tapered appearance.